Emma-Sofie Nordstrøm

-Emma-Sofie Mohrsen Nordstrøm (also Nordström; born 5 November 2002) is a Swedish-Danish ice hockey goaltender and member of the Danish national team, currently playing with the St. Lawrence Saints women's ice hockey program in the ECAC Hockey conference of the NCAA Division I.
+Emma-Sofie Mohrsen Nordström (also Nordstrøm; born 5 November 2002) is a Swedish-Danish ice hockey goaltender, member of the Danish national team and PWHL Hamilton in the Professional Women's Hockey League.
+She previously played with the St. Lawrence Saints women's ice hockey program in the ECAC Hockey conference of the NCAA Division I.

 Playing career

-Nordstrøm made her elite women's league debut as a pre-teen during the 2013–14 season with Herning IK in the DM i ishockey for kvinder, the premier national league in Denmark.
+Nordström made her elite women's league debut as a pre-teen during the 2013–14 season with Herning IK in the DM i ishockey for kvinder, the premier national league in Denmark.
 She continued playing with Herning IK in the DM for kvinder over the following several seasons and also played with various Herning IK boys' minor ice hockey teams.
 During the 2017–18 season, she was a member of the Herning IK boys' under-17 junior team in the top-tier U17 league in Denmark.

 In 2018, she was admitted to the NIU hockeygymnasium (Note: A hockeygymnasium or ishockeygymnasium is a program created in partnership between a gymnasieskola and an elite ice hockey club that allows students to focus on developing their ice hockey abilities while completing their secondary education.
 The highest level of hockeygymnasiet designation is Nationellt Idrottsutbildning (lit.
 'National Sports Education') or NIU.
 NIU hockeygymnasier are certified by the Swedish Ice Hockey Association as meeting requirements necessary to consistently produce players who, at a minimum, reach the elite senior national level.
 NIU programs are free to attend but limited to 14 students or fewer per year, who are selected on the basis of academics and ice hockey ability.) of Modo Hockey and relocated to Örnsköldsvik, Sweden.
-With the secondary team of Modo Hockey Dam, she played in the DamEttan during the 2018–19 and 2019–20 seasons, recording a subpar save percentage (SV%) of .894 and goals against average (GAA) of 3.37 across four games in her first season before improving to an excellent .934 SV% and 2.00 GAA across five games in the next season.
+With the secondary team of Modo Hockey Dam, she played in the DamEttan during the 2018–19 and 2019–20 seasons, recording a subpar save percentage (SV%) of 89.4 and goals against average (GAA) of 3.37 across four games in her first season before improving to an excellent 93.4 SV% and 2.00 GAA across five games in the next season.

 Ahead of the 2020–21 season, Nordstrøm signed with Linköping HC Dam in the Swedish Women's Hockey League (SDHL) as backup netminder to Canadian goaltender Stephanie Neatby.
-She was exemplary across her nine games in net during her rookie campaign, posting a league-leading .943 SV% and an elite 1.65 GAA.
+She was exemplary across her nine games in net during her rookie campaign, posting a league-leading 94.3 SV% and an elite 1.65 GAA.

-Nordstrøm continued to generate excellent statistics in her second season with Linköping, achieving a .942 SV% and 1.56 GAA across nine games.
+Nordström continued to generate excellent statistics in her second season with Linköping, achieving a 94.2 SV% and 1.56 GAA across nine games.

 In 2022, she moved to North America to play college ice hockey with the St. Lawrence Saints women's ice hockey program of St. Lawrence University in Canton, New York.

+Professional

+On June 17, 2026, Nordström was drafted in the fifth round, 54th overall, by PWHL Hamilton in the 2026 PWHL Draft.